Out of Mind, Out of Sight (Buffy the Vampire Slayer): Plot

 In another flashback, Cordelia and Harmony talk in the bathroom while ignoring Marcie (Clea DuVall).
 In the present, Cordelia is crowned May Queen.
 Reviewing Willow's list of missing students, Buffy notices Marcie's name and realizes she played the flute, confirming her suspicions.
 After Buffy discovers Marcie's hideout above the band room, Marcie sneaks into Ms. Miller's classroom and attempts to suffocate her with a plastic bag.
 Cordelia arrives just in time to save her.
 As they leave, the word "LISTEN" is scrawled on the chalkboard by an invisible hand.

 In the library, they examine Marcie's yearbook and notice it's filled with impersonal messages like "Have a nice summer!" — the kind people write when they don't know someone well.
 Willow and Xander are shocked to learn they had several classes with Marcie the previous year but never noticed her.
 Giles theorizes Marcie became invisible because people treated her as if she didn't exist: a result of physics, not magic.
 In a flashback, Marcie raises her hand in class but is overlooked by Ms. Miller.
 As she slowly lowers it, her body begins to fade from view.

 Cordelia runs into the library and begs Buffy for protection, just as the group realizes she is Marcie's next target.
 They decide to use Cordelia as bait, with Buffy as her bodyguard.
 In the hallway, Cordelia confides in Buffy that despite being popular, she often feels lonely — but says it still "beats being lonely by yourself."

 Marcie lures Willow, Xander, and Giles into the boiler room, locks the door, and turns on the gas.
 She then kidnaps Cordelia and Buffy.
 At the Bronze, Buffy and Cordelia wake up tied to chairs.
 Realizing her face is numb, Cordelia sees the word "LEARN" written on a curtain.
 Marcie reveals her plan to disfigure Cordelia's face as a lesson.
 When a flying scalpel cuts Cordelia's cheek, Buffy uses her Slayer senses to locate Marcie and knocks her out.
 In the boiler room, Angel rescues the others and gives Giles the Codex.
-Two FBI agents arrive to take Marcie into custody.
+Two FBI agents Doyle and Manetti arrive to take Marcie into custody.